Np874FHV/bistromatic/README.md

 # bistromatic
-A calculator inspired from an EPITECH school project that handles infinite numbers in any base.
+A calculator inspired from an EPITECH academic project that handles infinite numbers in any base.
 The main goal is performance.